State Manager

 Core Methods

-static getState(?string $key = null, mixed $initialValue = null): mixed
+static getState(?string $key = null, mixed $initial = null): mixed

-static setState(string $key, mixed $value = null): void
+static setState(string $key, mixed $value): void

 Updates the state map and immediately persists it to $_SESSION.
+It also syncs with the Global scope.

 static resetState(?string $key = null): void